garethbrickman/AirBnB_clone_v4/README.md

 ### Web Server Gateway Interface (WSGI)

 All integration with gunicorn occurs with `Upstart` `.conf` files.
-The python code for the WSGI is listed in the `/wsgi/` directory.
+The Python code for the WSGI is listed in the `/wsgi/` directory.
 These python files run the designated Flask Application.